Toumani Diagouraga: 2014–2016

 Diagouraga found himself behind Marcos Tébar and Alan McCormack in the midfield pecking order during the early months of the 2014–15 season, but he forced his way into the starting lineup in November after being challenged by Mark Warburton to earn a new contract.
 On 9 December, Diagouraga signed a new contract would keep him at Griffin Park until the end of the 2016–17 season.
 He celebrated his 200th Brentford appearance versus Leeds United at Elland Road on 7 February 2015 and assisted Alex Pritchard for the only goal of the game.
 On 3 May, Diagouraga was announced as the Brentford Supporters’ Player of the Year.
 He made 43 appearances during the 2014–15 season, which ended after the Bees fell to Middlesbrough in the playoff semi-finals.

-Despite featuring as an ever-present in league matches during the first half of the 2015–16 season, Diagouraga handed in a transfer request on 11 January 2016 and departed Griffin Park two weeks later.
-He made 246 appearances and scored seven goals during six years with the club.
+Despite featuring as an ever-present in league matches during the first half of the 2015–16 season, Diagouraga handed in a transfer request on 11 January 2016.
+A new contract had gone unsigned during the previous six months, "but once the wheels were in motion about me leaving, it was hard for me to make a U-turn".
+Diagouraga departed Brentford on 25 January and finished his career with the club on 246 appearances and seven goals.
+In 2024, Diagouraga stated that "If I could turn the clock back, I probably wouldn’t have left" the club.